Metarract/GMTK25/GITGUD.md

 of that main history, sometimes called the `trunk`, to make changes that deviate from that base commit history.
 You can then merge that branching commit history back into the main commit history as long as they can be traced back to a common parent commit (technically, this isn't true - you can do a lot with git history to do whatever you want.
-But that is far beyond the scope of this document, and it's honestly better not to mess with them anyway).
+But that is beyond the scope of this document, and it's honestly better not to mess with them anyway).

 Git is very smart about how to handle merging these changes, and oftentimes it will just figure things out on its own.
 However, sometimes when two separate people's changes have modifications to the same file, you may run into _conflicts_.